 Fees Moneycube won’t charge you (but some people do):

-- Upfront commission.
+- Upfront commission which eats into your investment.
 Here, a slice of your money – maybe as much as 5% – is taken right away to pay your advisor.
 Moneycube’s against this, because it means not all of your money is invested to work for you.

 - Setup, entry and access fees.
 Some advisors charge these to cover the cost of taking on a new customer.
 But paying any kind of setup fee has the same effect as upfront commission: it immediately cuts the value of your investment.